-Join Dan Gookin for an in-depth discussion in this video Setting up an external variable, part of Further Topics in C Programming.
+Join Dan Gookin for an in-depth discussion in this video Setting up an external variable, part of Advanced C Programming.

 - In the C language, variables are local to the function that contains them.
 Outside that function, the variable's name and its value hold no significant meaning.
 That is, unless you declare an external variable, also known as a global variable.
 In that case, the variable is available to all functions in the code.
 Open ExerciseFile 03-01_extern1.
 You see two functions: f and main.
 Each one has its own int variable x.
 The value of x is set differently in each function, and that value is unaffected by whatever happens in the other function.